linux-nvme/nvme-cli/doc/rst/linux.rst

   Maximum size to send with each partial transfer

 ``__u32 offset``
-  Starting offset to send with this firmware downlaod
+  Starting offset to send with this firmware download

 ``void *buf``
   Address of buffer containing all or part of the firmware image.